Larsen syndrome: Localization

 Genetic analysis has found that a gene linked to Larsen syndrome, LAR1, is strongly linked to chromosome 3p markers.
 The locus of this gene is found in a region defined distally by D3S1581 and proximally by D3S1600.
 This location can be mapped to chromosome region 3p21.1-14.1.
 Human type VII collagen gene is found within this region in chromosome region 3p21.1.
 It is reasonable to believe that the joint abnormalities and cardiac anomalies associated with Larsen syndrome are related to the fact that the human type VII collagen gene is found within the same chromosome region as the LAR1 gene.

 Genetics

 Both autosomal dominant and recessive forms of Larsen syndrome have been reported.
 The former is significantly more common than the latter.
 Symptoms such as syndactyly, cleft palate, short stature, and cardiac defects are seen more commonly in individuals with the autosomal recessive form of the disorder.
 A lethal form of the disorder has been reported.
 It is described as being a combination of the Larsen phenotype and pulmonary hypoplasia.

 Diagnosis

 Ultrasound remains as one of the only effective ways of prenatally diagnosing Larsen syndrome.
-Prenatal diagnosis is extremely important, as it can help families prepare for the arrival of an infant with specifics necessities.
+Prenatal diagnosis is extremely important, as it can help families prepare for the arrival of an infant with specific necessities.
 Ultrasound can capture prenatal images of multiple joint dislocations, abnormal positioning of legs and knees, depressed nasal bridge, prominent forehead, and club feet.
 These symptoms are all associated with Larsen syndrome, so they can be used to confirm that a fetus has the disorder.